-With one fixed monthly payment, the Full Care Plan covers all of your dental health needs.
+The Full Care Plan covers all of your regular dental health needs.

-The exact payment will reflect your previous treatment history and is set once your oral health assessment, conducted by our dentist.
+The monthly fee will reflect your previous treatment history and is set once your dentist has conducted a full oral health assessment.

-With this single payment each month you will be covered for any treatments subsequently required, including your twice-yearly examinations, hygiene appointments, as well as any fillings or extractions that may be advised to maintain your dental health.
+You will be covered for any treatments that may be advised to maintain your dental health, including your twice-yearly examinations, hygiene appointments, as well as any fillings or extractions.

-If a crown or a denture becomes necessary then you will be asked to pay the technicians fee, but your regular monthly fee will cover everything done for you by our dentist.
+If a crown or a denture becomes necessary then you will be asked to pay the technicians fee, but your regular monthly fee will cover everything provided by your dentist.

 Emergency Temporary Treatment